juxhouse/bela-resources/API.md

-All elements that are not `third-party` and that are not contained by any other will be implicitly contained by the element that represents your entire organization.
+All elements that are not `third-party` and that are not contained by any other will be contained by the implicit top-level `organization` container.

-Repo pipeline
-	Upsert only repo contents without deleting other elements in the org 3rd party elements detected?
-	Other elements detected?
-Monorepo with multiple elements (projects) inside.

 Big Picture outside-in (Definition)
 	Subdomain A contains Service 1